al-shaikhli-w/reminder-calendar/README.md

 | updated_at     | TIMESTAMP   | Last updated timestamp             |

 2. **Database Relationships**:
-    - `User` has many `Reminders` (1:n).
+    - `User` has many `appointment` (1:n).

 ---

 ### **Email System**

 1. **Mailable Class**:
-    - Create a `ReminderMailable` class to define the email content.
+    - Create a `MailSend` class to define the email content to remind the user about the Appointment.
     - Customize the subject, body, and formatting.

 2. **Scheduler**:
-    - Use Laravel's Task Scheduling to run a script daily to check for reminders and send emails.
+    - Use Laravel's Task (Jobs) Scheduling to run a script daily to check for reminders and send emails.

 **Command for scheduling:**
 ```bash